proga100/create_wordpress_ptyhon/articles/wordpress-automation-tool.md

 title: 🚀 Slash Your WordPress Setup Time to Seconds with Python Automation
 published: true
 description: Learn how to automate WordPress site creation in Laravel Herd environments with a Python tool that reduces 30-minute setups to mere seconds
-tags: python, wordpress, automation, laravel, webdev
+tags: python, wordpress, automation, herd
 ---

 # 🚀 Slash Your WordPress Setup Time to Seconds with Python Automation